Robust and Resource Efficient Identification of Shallow Neural Networks by Fewest Samples: Identification of weights

 This algorithm performs essentially an iteratively projected subgradient ascent method as the two operations executed within the loop are respectively a subgradient ascent step towards the maximization of the spectral norm by means of $\Pi_\gamma$, and a projection back onto $\widetilde \A$ by $P_{\widetilde \A}$.

 In the following we analyze some of the convergence properties of this algorithm and its relationship to \eqref{eq:alg}.
 Assume for a moment now that $\widetilde \A=\A$ and that $a_1,\dots,a_m$ are orthonormal.
 In this case the algorithm can be rather trivially analyzed and performs a straightforward computation of one of the maximizers of \eqref{eq:alg}.
 As we shall see later, such maximizer in this case coincides (up to the sign) with one of the matrices $a_j\otimes a_j$. \begin{prop} Assume that $\widetilde \A=\A$ and that $a_1,\dots,a_m$ are orthonormal.
-Let $\gamma>\sqrt{2}$ and let $\|X^0\|_\infty>1/\sqrt{\gamma^2-1}$.
+Let $\gamma>\sqrt{2}$ and let $\|X^0\|>1/\sqrt{\gamma^2-1}$.
 Then there exists $\mu_0<1$ such that

-Being the sequence $(X^\ell)_\ell$ made of matrices with Frobenius norm bounded by $1$, we conclude that any accumulation point of it has both unit Frobenius and spectral norm and therefore it has to coincide with one maximizer of \eqref{eq:alg}. \end{prop}
+Being the sequence $(X^\ell)_\ell$ made of matrices with Frobenius norm bounded by $1$, we conclude that any of its accumulation points has both unit Frobenius and spectral norm and therefore it has to coincide with one maximizer of \eqref{eq:alg}. \end{prop}

 \begin{proof} We can assume now that $X^0$ can already be expressed in terms of its singular value decomposition $X^0=\sum_{j=1}^m \sigma_j(X^0) a_j\otimes a_j$.
 Since at each iteration $\|X^\ell\|_F\leq 1$ or $1\geq \sum_{j=1}^m \sigma_j(X^{\ell})^2$, it is a straightforward observation that